linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 The  $\$ 100,000$ cash proceeds from the short sale are credited to your account.
 Suppose the broker has a  $50 \%$ margin requirement on short sales.
 This means you must have other cash or securities in your account worth at least  $\$ 50,000$ that can serve as margin on the

 In late 2020, GameStop was a little-known, struggling company selling computer games in brick-and-mortar stores.
 Its stock price was declining, and several hedge funds and institutional traders were shorting its shares.
 But when the former CEO of Chewy joined the board, its prospects seemed to brighten.
 The company suddenly became a "mime stock," commanding incredible interest on the subreddit r/WallStreetBets, and emerging as a favorite of traders on the app-based brokerage Robinhood.
-The enthusiasm of these traders drove the stock price up from about  $17 at the beginning of January 2021 to an intraday high price of$ 438 on January 28.
+The enthusiasm of these traders drove the stock price up from about  \$17 at the beginning of January 2021 to an intraday high price of\$ 438 on January 28.

 As the stock price rose throughout the month, the hedge funds viewed the firm as even more overpriced, and they increased their short positions.
 By the third week of January, more than  $100\%$  of the public float in GameStop had been sold short.
 But as the price continued to rise, the losses on the short positions soared, until finally, the hedge funds decided to close out their shorts.
 By now, however, it was too late, for a short squeeze had occurred in which there were not enough shares available to satisfy all the shorts that wanted to liquidate their positions.
 Failure to deliver triggers daily penalties that continue until the shares needed to close out the short position are returned.
 Moreover, the r/WallStreetBets users were encouraging each other to hold on to their shares (which would exacerbate the short squeeze) to further punish the institutional traders.
 The losses to short sellers were dramatic, reportedly around 6 billion.